“Just beat Level 8!”

 Anytime you can get people climbing stairs or doing push-ups in their cubicle or air squats in their bathroom stall is a good day, in my book!

 Leave a comment below, we’ll pick a winner at random and hook em up with a free month of Rising Heroes!

-PS: Because everybody goes through the story together so they can work together, Rising Heroes enrollment is open until Thursday at 11:59pm EST.
+PS: Because everybody goes through the story together so they can work together, Rising Heroes is Open!

 photo credit: Reiterlied Master Yoda’s New Gang, mag3737 Week 32 – N36 – Study of geometric shapes, Mary Anne Morgan MAM_0600, 1upLego Belle Reve Breakout, Lego Suicide Squad Teaser, clement127 I’m back!